ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **driverSize**: any: Number of core and memory to be used for driver allocated in the specified Spark pool for the session, which will be used for overriding 'driverCores' and 'driverMemory' of the notebook you provide.
 Type: string (or Expression with resultType string).
 * **executorSize**: any: Number of core and memory to be used for executors allocated in the specified Spark pool for the session, which will be used for overriding 'executorCores' and 'executorMemory' of the notebook you provide.
 Type: string (or Expression with resultType string).
 * **notebook**: [SynapseNotebookReference](#synapsenotebookreference) (Required): Synapse notebook reference.
-* **numExecutors**: int: Number of executors to launch for this session, which will override the 'numExecutors' of the notebook you provide.
+* **numExecutors**: any: Number of executors to launch for this session, which will override the 'numExecutors' of the notebook you provide.
+Type: integer (or Expression with resultType integer).
 * **parameters**: [SynapseNotebookActivityTypePropertiesParameters](#synapsenotebookactivitytypepropertiesparameters): Notebook parameters.
 * **sparkPool**: [BigDataPoolParametrizationReference](#bigdatapoolparametrizationreference): The name of the big data pool which will be used to execute the notebook.